Christchurch Harbour: Royalty Fishery

 The earliest reference to the Royal Fishery at Christchurch dates back to 939AD and there was a valuable fishery in medieval times when the fishery was the property of the Lord of the Manor.
 The Royalty Fishery Title was conferred by Royal Grant during Queen Mary's reign and was renewed by Elizabeth I. It had come into the possession of the crown by reason of treason.
 The Queen sold the rights back to Lord Huntington and it was sold on to the Lord of the Manor of Christchurch in 1791.
 The fishery was then sold to a Mr Thyrwit Walker in 1865, and it was purchased by West Hampshire Water Company in 1929.
 The Crown had retained the title and fishing rights to the bottom third presumably as an anti-smuggling measure.
 Today the fishery is claimed to be best Sea trout fishing in England, with some Salmon as well as Mullet and Bass.
 Also Coarse fish, Roach, Dace, Carp and Pike, the harbour and rivers have now been made a sport fishery where all species are returned to ensure the long term sustainability of the fishery.
+Montague Hayter was its head keeper between 1909 and 1946.